-- (a) Regular employees shall be credited with six days per year effective January 1st of each year.
+(a) Regular full-time employees shall be credited with .5 sick leave days per month.
 Sick leave credits shall be prorated for part-time employees.
-Employees shall be entitled to carry over two days of sick leave from year to year. - (b) Fifty percent payout of any sick leave credits remaining greater than two days, payable in January of the following year.
+Employees shall be entitled to carry over five days of sick leave from year to year.

+(b) Fifty percent payout of any sick leave credits greater than five days, payable in January of the following year.